 I needed to know he was okay.
 I needed to know he was still with me.

-A few moments passed, but nothing came to me.
+A few moments passed, but nothing.

 I didn’t know what I was looking for, but I knew that I would know – does that even make sense?